pdp10/AstroJournal/README.md

 - Java 1.7+
 - TeX Live (for Linux Users) or MikTeX (for Windows Users) (pdflatex must be installed)

-For windows users who installed MikTeX, the Latex packages url and mptopdf must be installed using the MikTeX Manager.
+For windows users who installed MikTeX, the LaTeX packages url and mptopdf must be installed using the MikTeX Manager.

 Then, if you are using GNU/Linux or MAC OS X, you can run AstroJournal on GNU/Linux typing (or clicking the icon):